-This one pan Mexican quinoa is really easy to make as there is not much prepping involved and it is made in one pan.
+This one pan Mexican quinoa is really easy to make as there is not much prepping involved and it is made in one pan as the name suggests.
 The only prep required is to cut the garlic.

 To rinse or not to rinse?